 The individual actively avoids the situation, requires a companion or endures with intense fear or anxiety.
 Untreated agoraphobia can become so serious that a person may be unable to leave the house.
 A person can only be diagnosed with agoraphobia if the fear is intensely upsetting, or if it significantly interferes with normal daily activities.

 Diagnosis and Treatment

-The first step is to participate clinical diagnostic interview done by a Licensed Psychologist such as Dr. Mannon .
-If an anxiety disorder is diagnosed, a Dr. Mannon will work with you on the best treatment plan.
+The first step is to participate clinical diagnostic interview done by appropriately licensed clinician.
+If an anxiety disorder is diagnosed, the clinician will collaborate with you on the best treatment plan.
 Unfortunately, many people with anxiety disorders don’t seek help.
 They don’t realize that they have an illness that has effective treatments.

 Although each anxiety disorder has unique characteristics, most respond well to two types of treatment: psychotherapy, or “talk therapy,” and medications.
 These treatments can be given alone or in combination.
 Medications will not cure anxiety disorders, but they can be temporary tool to provide relief from symptoms.
 Acceptance and commitment therapy (ACT) is a treatment modality that can help you transcend that natural fight-or-flight response that is part of anxiety disorders.
 At its essence, ACT helps people accept life’s challenges and problems, big and small, understand and overcome negative thoughts and feelings, choose life directions based on your own desires and values, and take action to shape your life.

 Something ACT seeks to do is to increase psychological flexibility.
 Ideally, with a therapist trained in ACT or with self-help books dedicated to ACT, people learn to be fully present in each and every moment.
 By being present, we experience and live whatever it is that life brings.
 In doing this, we stop avoiding anxiety and stop avoiding our lives.